 What is shaping how you think about the planet’s future?

-Faced with the uncertainty of the pandemic and in the midst of the climate crisis, it has never been so unclear what lies ahead.
-We know we cannot plan for the future by assuming it will look like the past – 2020 has made that all too clear.
+Faced with the uncertainty of the pandemic and accelerating climate change, it has never been so unclear what lies ahead.
+As 2020 made all too clear, we cannot plan for the future by assuming it will look like the past.

 How can we go forward positively when the future is so complex, uncertain and unknown?

 - Do we look to technology or to nature for solutions?

 - To our leaders or to the unheard?

 - Who should be making the decisions and how should they be made?

 Along with our programme partners from around the world, Forecast will consider answers to these questions and present new art and ideas from every continent.

 We asked the same question to 50 people across the world, asking for responses in no more than 50 words, “what is shaping how you think about the planet’s future?”
 Read their responses here.